External Alerting for Intrusion Events

 Your SNMP user name.

-After you enable syslog alerting in an intrusion policy, the system sends all intrusion events to the syslog, either on the managed device itself or to an external host or hosts.
+After you enable syslog alerting in an intrusion policy, the system sends all intrusion events to the syslog, either on the managed device itself or to external hosts.
 If you specify an external host, syslog alerts are sent from the managed device.

 Procedure